 > Connection of holiness people in the Midwest.

 Each spring, the Bible Methodists host the Heart for the Shepherd Seminar for holiness pastors and church leaders in Ponca City, OK.
 Out of this comes our desire to connect holiness people in the region across denominational lines.
-We are investing time and resources in creating databases of holiness churches, working with organizations like Youth Challenge to bring youth events to the Midwest, and creating network relationships with other holiness denominations.
+We are investing time and resources in creating databases of churches that have a similar definition of holiness, working with organizations like Youth Challenge to bring youth events to the Midwest, and creating network relationships with other holiness denominations.

 > Partnership in large events.